 Are you hoping for your daughter to win one of the 120 places at JAGS at 11+?
 Read on!

-James Allen’s Girls’ School (JAGS) has 120 places available at 11 Plus, for which there are in the region of 500 applicants.
+James Allen’s Girls’ School (JAGS) has 120 places available at 11 Plus, for which there are in the region of 1200 applicants.
 Places are awarded on the basis of performance in the ISEB pre-tests, a separate creative writing assessment, an interview and assessed group activity .
-Pre-assessment takes place in the Autumn of Year 6, and examinations take place on one day in early January of Year 6 (the school year before admission), when students will be 10 or 11 years old.
+Pre-assessment (the Welcome Morning) takes place in either November or December of Year 6, and ISEB examinations take place the same term of Year 6 (the school year before admission), when students will be 10 or 11 years old.

-To register, parents must complete an online application form.
+To register, parents must complete an online application form and pay a small fee.

 JAGS use pre-testing at 11+.
-Students attend an “assessment morning” at the school in the autumn term of Year 6.
-Here they sit an interview, take part in a group assessment, join in a group lesson and sit an online test covering VR, NVR and Numerical Reasoning.
-The school’s pre-test is age adjusted.
+Students attend a Welcome Morning at the school in the Autumn term of Year 6.
+Here they sit an interview, take part in a group assessment, join in a group lesson and sit a creative writing paper.

 JAGS run their pre-assessments in the autumn of Year 6.

 Applicants to JAGs sit the standardised ISEB Pre-Tests.
 These consist of timed examinations in English, Maths, Verbal Reasoning and Non-Verbal Reasoning.
-For 2023 entrants, the examinations will be sat on January 5th, either at JAGs or at the entrants current school (if they facilitate this).
+For 2026 entrants, the examinations will be sat in the Autumn Term 2025.

 Please feel free to use our guides explaining what the ISEB Pre-test is and how to prepare for it.